jedevc/afnom-missing-semester/index.md

 {% endfor %}
 </ul>

-Video recordings (of the original MIT lectures) are available [on YouTube](https://www.youtube.com/playlist?list=PLyzOVJj3bHQuloKGG59rS43e29ro7I57J).

-# Beyond MIT
+# Related Resources

 <div class="note">
 Please note -- these links pertain only to the original MIT content which may have been altered.
 </div>

+Video recordings (of the original MIT lectures) are available [on YouTube](https://www.youtube.com/playlist?list=PLyzOVJj3bHQuloKGG59rS43e29ro7I57J).

-We've also shared this class beyond MIT in the hopes that others may benefit from these resources.
-You can find posts and discussion on
+You can find posts and discssions on:

  - [Hacker News](https://news.ycombinator.com/item?id=22226380)
  - [Lobsters](https://lobste.rs/s/ti1k98/missing_semester_your_cs_education_mit)